The Ultimate Money-Saving Guide to DIY Wedding Invitations

 Choosing Paper for Your DIY Wedding Invitations

-You should try to buy cardstock that’s at least 65-pound, though 80-pound is even better.
+If you're printing your invitations at home, buy cardstock that’s at least 65-pound, though 80-pound is even better.

-Lastly, don’t forget: You need one invitation per address — not per guest.
+Don’t forget, you need one invitation per address — not per guest.
 So don’t make the mistake of ordering double the paper you need!

 Printing Your DIY Wedding Invitations